andino93/es6-features/README.md

 ```

 #### Classes
+Classes introduced in ES6 are syntactical sugar for prototypal inheritance.
+This makes it more akin
+to classes in other languages.
+The way that classes inherit from their parent class is by a method
+called `extends`.
+In addition, the `super` keyword must also be called in the constructor else the
+parent's functions will never be accessed.
+It is how those methods are called from the parent
+class.

+Its important to note that `class` declarations are not hoisted like a `function` declaration such
+as a pseudoclassical constructor.

 #### Template Literals
 Template literals are used in place of string concatenation.
 At first, they may seem like more